4campus/docusaurus-2/src/pages/about.md

 ---
-title: Giving
+title: About 4campus
-description: Support our community with a financial investment
+description: Learn how our community is making an impact on the next generation.
 ---

-# Support Our Community
+# About 4campus

 [4campus](https://www.4campus.net/) exists to provide students with a pathway to knowing Biblical truth and experiencing eternal hope in Jesus Christ.
 Your financial investments directly support their emotional and spiritual maturity.

-## How to Donate
+## Other Ways to Support

 💸 **CashApp:** [Give](https://cash.me/$4campus)
 💳 **PayPal:** [Give](https://www.paypal.com/donate/?hosted_button_id=53SQPWUPYSYQQ)